GetStream/react-native-stream-chat-template/README.md

 npx react-native init StreamChatApp --template react-native-stream-chat-template
 ```

-After the template is initialized.
-Make sure you add the environment Variables according to your API key, user id and user token.
+After the template is initialized, create a `.env` file and add the Environment Variables(API key, User Id and User Token) inside the `.env` file.

 The keys for the environment variables are as follows:
 1. `STREAM_CHAT_API_KEY`